Dietary fiber: United States

 Other examples of bulking fiber sources used in functional foods and supplements include cellulose, guar gum and xanthan gum.
 Other examples of fermentable fiber sources (from plant foods or biotechnology) used in functional foods and supplements include resistant starch, inulin, fructans, fructooligo saccharides, oligo- or polysaccharides, and resistant dextrins, which may be partially or fully fermented.

 Consistent intake of fermentable fiber may reduce the risk of chronic diseases.
 Insufficient fiber in the diet can lead to constipation.

 United Kingdom

 In 2018, the British Nutrition Foundation issued a statement to define dietary fiber more concisely and list the potential health benefits established to date, while increasing its recommended daily minimum intake to 30 grams for healthy adults.
-Statement: 'Dietary fibre' has been used as a collective term for a complex mixture of substances with different chemical and physical properties which exert different types of physiological effects.

-The use of certain analytical methods to quantify dietary fiber by nature of its indigestin ability results in many other indigestible components being isolated along with the carbohydrate components of dietary fiber.
-These components include resistant starches and oligo saccharides along with other substances that exist within the plant cell structure and contribute to the material that passes through the digestive tract.
+The use of certain analytical methods to quantify dietary fiber by nature of its indigestion ability results in many other indigestible components being isolated along with the carbohydrate components of dietary fiber.
+These components include resistant starches and oligosaccharides along with other substances that exist within the plant cell structure and contribute to the material that passes through the digestive tract.
 Such components are likely to have physiological effects.

 Diets naturally high in fiber can be considered to bring about several main physiological consequences: